edrlab/lcp-server/README.md

 - Serves LCP licenses for these publications.
 - Supports the License Status Document protocol for these licenses.

-Licenses can be verified using a separate commande line executable, developed in the same repository and named `lcpchecker`.
+Licenses can be verified using a separate command line executable, developed in the same repository and named `lcpchecker`.

 An additional executable will soon be added to this set, named `lcpencrypt`.
 This tool will be able to encrypt a publication, publish the encrypted publication at a location given as a parameter, and notify the lcpserver of the availability of this new asset. `lcpencrypt` will be both available as a command line utility and a web service.

 A lightweight content management server will also be released, named `pubstore`, which will be connected to the lcp-server and will be useful for testing  `lcpserver` in a live environment.

-Before these tools are available, the current Encryption Tool and Test Frontend Server will be usable with this new lcp-server (their API will be adapted to do so).
+Before these tools are available, the current Encryption Tool is usable with this new lcp-server.

 ## Configuration